kubernetes/kubernetes/cluster/aws/options.md

 ## ZONE

-The AWS availability to deploy to.
+The AWS availability zone to deploy to.
 Defaults to us-west-2a.

 ## AWS_IMAGE